Beer in South Africa

-Beer in South Africa has a long history, with a corporate history dating back to the early 20th century.
+Beer in South Africa has a corporate history dating back to the early 20th century.

 History

 South African beer has had two main influences on its development.
 Firstly, European settlers who colonised the country brought expertise and know-how as the country was populated.
-Dutch immigrants from the 1650s onwards, and British, immigrants during the 19th and 20th centuries both contributed in different ways to the knowledge of alcohol production.
+Dutch immigrants from the 1650s onwards and British immigrants during the 19th and 20th centuries contributed in different ways to the knowledge of alcohol production.